-On ten of the eleven OFO days during the quarter, the net California gas production imbalance exceeded the OFO tolerance band and further contributed to the operational problems that the OFO was trying to resolve.
+On seven of the eleven OFO days during the quarter, the net California gas production imbalance exceeded the OFO tolerance band and further contributed to the operational problems that the OFO was trying to resolve.
+This practice can contribute to the occurrence of OFO events on consecutive days.